 Returns the extended address of the system variable TIMESLICE.COUNT.
 It contains a 32-bit count of the number of clock ticks on the timeslicer clock.
-The period of the clock is set by \100US=TIMESLICE.PERIOD.
+The period of the clock is set by 100US=TIMESLICE.PERIOD.
 See READ.ELAPSED.SECONDS and READ.ELAPSED.TIME.

-TO ([n] or [r] or [xaddr] or [d] -- | depends on type of self fetchers or locals )
+TO ([n] or [r] or [xaddr] or [d] -- | depends on type of self fetchers or locals) Compile Time: (<name> --)

 Stores a value into the named self-fetching or local variable.
 Removes <name> from the input stream.
 If in compilation mode, compiles code that, when later executed, will store the value on top of the stack into the self-fetching or local variable.
 If in execution mode, stores the value on top of the stack into the self-fetching or local variable.
 If <name> represents a 32-bit self-fetching variable (i.e., created by REAL: DOUBLE: or XADDR:) or a 32-bit local variable (i.e., one whose name begins with D& or F& or X&), then a 32-bit value is removed from the stack and stored; otherwise, a 16-bit value is removed from the stack and stored.
-Attributes; I

-- TO.FLASH (xaddr1\xaddr2\u -- success\flag | xaddr1=src, xaddr2=dest, u = byte count ) - Transfers num bytes (0 <= num <= 65,535) starting at the specified source extended address, to the specified destination extended address in flash.
+TO.FLASH (xaddr1\xaddr2\u -- success_flag | xaddr1=src, xaddr2=dest, u = byte count)

+Transfers num bytes (0 <= num <= 65,535) starting at the specified source extended address, to the specified destination extended address in flash.
 The source may be anywhere in memory; it may even be in the flash which is being programmed.
 The destination must be in flash.
 Returns a flag equal to -1 if the programming was successful, or 0 if the programming failed.
-The most common reason for failure is a destination that is not in a programmable page in flash memory.
-(If any locations in the flash are programmed more than 10,000 times, the cell may wear out causing a failure flag to be returned.)
-Assuming that the standard 512 Kbyte flash is present on the board, writable flash pages include pages hex 4, 5, 6, 7, 0xC, 0xD, and 0x10-17 in the standard map, and pages 1, 2, 3, 0xC, 0xD, and 0x18-1F in the download memory map.
+Reasons for failure include improper DIP switch settings, or a destination that is not in a programmable page in flash memory.
+Recall that, on a QED-Flash Board, DIP switches number 2, 3, and 4 must be ON to allow writes to the flash.
+(If any locations in the flash are programmed more than 10,000 times, the cell may wear out causing a failure flag to be returned).
+Assuming that the standard 256 Kbyte flash is present on the board, writable flash pages include pages 4, 5 and 6 for the standard map, and pages 1, 2, and 3 for the download memory map.
 Page 7 is always in flash and writable; it provides an excellent location for data or graphics storage.
 Page 0x0D is also writeable flash, and is often used to hold kernel extension code.
-Page 0x0C can be optionally write protected with a jumper, enabling the installation of "bullet-proof" kernel extensions that cannot be erased until the jumper is removed.
-This TO.FLASH function uses the 68HC11's on-chip RAM at 0xB200 to

-0xB3CF to manage the write to the flash (the real-time clock and C/Forth interrupt stack reserve the bytes at 0xB3D0 to 0xB3FF).
+This function uses the 68HC11's on-chip RAM at 0xB200 to 0xB3CF to manage the write to the flash (the real-time clock and C/Forth interrupt stack reserve the bytes at 0xB3D0 to 0xB3FF).
 The remaining on-chip RAM at 0xB000 to 0xB1FF remains available to the user.
 Caution: the prolonged disabling of interrupts by TO.FLASH can adversely affect real-time servicing of interrupts including those associated with the secondary serial line.
 See PAGE.TO.FLASH.

-TO.HEAP ( xhandle -- flag )
+TO.HEAP (xhandle -- flag)